Table Of Content

 Wheat Posting

-Wheat posting refers to using wheatpaste in your Wild Posting.
+Wheat posting refers to using wheatpaste in your Wheatpasting.
 You can use a bottle to squeeze wheatpaste on the backs and stick them to the wall, making sure to smooth them so they have a firm grip

 on the surface.
 The cleaner the surface, the better the paste will stick.